 by scottsylvan | Mar 9, 2026 | Uncategorized

-Two businesses with identical revenue, identical EBITDA, and identical growth trajectories can attract completely different levels of buyer interest — and receive dramatically different multiples — based solely on how they are positioned in their market.
-Market...
+Two businesses with identical revenue, identical EBITDA, and identical growth trajectories can attract completely different levels of buyer interest based solely on how they are positioned in their market.
+Market positioning is not a marketing concept — in M&A it...

 by scottsylvan | Mar 9, 2026 | Uncategorized